Mahabubabad

-Mahabubabad, formerly Manukota, is a city and the district headquarters of Mahabubabad district in the Indian state of Telangana.
+Mahabubabad, formerly known as Manukota, is a city and the district headquarters of Mahabubabad district in the Indian state of Telangana.
 It is on the west bank of the Munneru, a tributary of the Krishna.
 Mahabubabad is known for the Bayyaram Mines.

+Etymology

+Mahabubabad comes from Manukota, which in turn comes from Mranukota.
+In telugu Mranu means “Tree” and Kota means “Fort”.
+Manukota used to be covered with plenty of trees like a fort.
+When the Nizam ruler Mahabub Ali Khan visited the city, Manukota changed as Mahabubabad.
+He once arrived Manukota before Independence and stayed outside of the town in a place which is called “Shikarkhana”.
+The name of Manukota by the passage of the time, hence changed to Mahabubabad.